image

 In the Era of the Covid-19, students from different parts of the world, but especially Italian ones, had started their first experiences with digital education, often with very low results in terms of engagement and learning achievements.
 The European and the Italian Space Agency launched a tender to create new digital contents in the field of STEM, with the support of one Space asset, able to provide better learning opportunities.

 Back to Earth was designed to demonstate that remote learning could be engaging such as great teachers and achieve even better didactic results.
-Moreover, through this project, Remedia promoted a new educational model able to impact the students’ learning processes by enhancing the emotional and cognitive dimensions, as well as boosting their social aggregation.
+Moreover, through this project, ReMedia promoted a new educational model able to impact the students’ learning processes by enhancing the emotional and cognitive dimensions, as well as boosting their social aggregation.
 The pilot of the project was driven in 4 Italian secondary schools, first grade, thus all the contents have been based on the Italian ministerial science programme since we propose to create a learning path on Earth Science integrating Earth Observation data coming from Satellites.
 The first content realised was focused on Cryosphere.

 We structured the Educational Path with 15 Learning Objects valorised by a sinergy of different ingredients: